Possession claims after 23rd August 2020; What happens now?

-If you are a landlord who requires advice on what you can do next in relation to possession proceedings, or a tenant who is concerned about the implications of the new rules please contact our Laura Frith on 01206 700113 or by email to [email protected].
+If you are a landlord who requires advice on what you can do next in relation to possession proceedings, or a tenant who is concerned about the implications of the new rules please contact FJG, call 01206 700113 or email [email protected].
 Alternatively, book an appointment for our free, virtual Landlord & Tenant advice clinic.

 For more information on legal updates and changes during the Coronavirus pandemic, visit our Coronavirus Legal Advice hub.

 Legislation will be brought forward to ensure that millions of leaseholders will be given the right to extend their… https://t.co/mzOHbPVUiL5 hours